 Yields below output.

-Alternatively, you can also use the nrow() function.
-This approach updates the data frame with the row you inserted.
+Alternatively, you can also use nrow() function.
+This approach actually updates the data frame with the row you inserted.

-function from the tidyverse package can be used to append rows to an R data frame.
-This function enables you to add a row at a specific index.
-The example below shows how to insert a row at the second position.
+You can also use the add_row() function from the tidyverse package to append rows to the R data frame.
+By using this function you can add a row at any specific row index.
+The below example inserts the row at the second position.

 library(tidyverse)